 Once Christmas campaigns are over, many retailers and marketers are busy analysing their post-campaign numbers and prepping for Q1.
 And this is when small businesses can leverage this quiet period — to strengthen their brand and score a good deal on media packages.
 Q5 is often overlooked by traditional marketers, who believe that buyers aren’t as likely to make a purchase after the holiday season.
 But that’s not entirely true.
 Once the gifts for friends and family are done and dusted, consumers are still on a ‘holiday-high’ with a lot of purchase intent left over.
 And that’s before mentioning the fact that they often have gift cards, returns or cash for personal purchases.

 A clear advantage for Q5 marketers is the ease in buying media space as certain agencies and networks offer reduced prices for this quarter.
 By the time December rolls in, most big brands have exhausted their marketing budgets during their end-of-year campaigns or Cyber Week.
+While TV media prices tend to be high throughout December, they are generally cheaper once the new year starts.

 “If you’re looking to run a TV campaign in early January, you’ll possibly get a better deal and get your ads seen by just as many eyeballs,” adds Eric.